awsdocs/aws-doc-sdk-examples/go/iam/README.md

 - _USERNAME_ is the name of the user.

 The unit test mocks the service client and the `CreateUser` function.

+### ListAccountAliases/ListAccountAliases.go

+This example lists the aliases for your account.

+`go run ListAccountAliases -m MAX-ITEMS`

+- \_MAX-ITEMS is the maximum number of aliases to show.

+The unit test mocks the service client and the `ListAccountAliases` function.

 ### ListUsers/ListUsers.go